salahbdg/MobileGame/README.md

   Swipe in the correct directions shown on-screen in a timed sequence.

 - **Tap Fast**
-  Tap the button as many times as possible in a short time span.
+  Tap the screen as many times as possible in a short time span, the users gets to choose whether to act as an incremnenter or decrementer.
+  Based on the role and after 10 seconds time, we determine the winner based on the shared counter sign.
+  Firebase Realtime DB allowed an instantaneous game experience.

 - **True or False**
   Judge statements quickly and accurately.